praneeth-0501/docker_assignment/Peer_Review.md

 2. By using the Kubectl command he deployed the Postgres pod.
 3. Then he started Postgres service.
 4. Then he deployed the airflow pod and started the airflow service.
-5. Now he created a dag in an airflow container.
+5. Now he created a dag in an airflow scheduler container.
 6. Triggered the dag in Webui.

 # Srinivas Review